byui-cse/cse450-course/source/module-02/index.md

 ## Overview

 !!!time "Estimated Reading Time"
-	Plan on around 60 to 90 minutes for this preparation reading, which consists only of a mix of online and textbook reading.
+	Plan on around 60 to 90 minutes for this preparation reading, which consists of a mix of online and textbook reading.

 The objective of this module is to provide a real-world scenario in which you can practice the following data science / machine learning skills: